02 September 2020

 The game is proving successful for viewers too: in the first week after launch viewers on Twitch watched more than 23 million hours of gameplay.

-In short, Fall Guys presents an enormous opportunity for brands – but its an opportunity that is mostly being ignored.
+In short, Fall Guys presents an enormous opportunity for brands – but it’s an opportunity that is mostly being ignored.

 This is demonstrated by a charity auction Mediatonic is running, offering the opportunity for brands to create their own costume for players to wear in-game.
 Proceeds of the auction will go to Special Effect, a charity that uses video games and technology to enhance the quality of life of people with disabilities.
 A fantastic opportunity to reach a highly engaged audience with money going to a good cause – it’s a win-win.